Santroller/Santroller/wiring_guides/guitar.md

       - The tool supports using basic digital tilt switches (somtimes called a mercury or ball tilt switch)
         - I recommend using two tilt sensors in series, as this can help with accidental activations
       - The tool also supports using analog tilt switches
+      - The tool also supports using the ADXL345
   - USB Host
     - Pi Pico
     - One of the following